bzizou/fs_walk/README.md

 ## Example

-Start a walk into the `/home/bzizou` directory with 8 process, excluding the `.snapshot`subdirectory:
+Start a walk into the `/home/bzizou` directory with 8 process, excluding the `.snapshot`subdirectory and getting the result as a gzipped json file:

 ```
 bzizou@f-dahu:~/git/fs_walk$ ./fs_walk.py -p /home/bzizou -x '^/home/bzizou/\.snapshot/' -n 8 |gzip > /tmp/out.gz
 ```

-Analyze the output:
+Analyze the output from the resulting file:

 ```
 bzizou@f-dahu:~/git/fs_walk$ ./fs_walk.py -a /tmp/out.gz